Master of Science in Computer and Information Sciences

 TOEFL Requirement

-Prospective students whose native language of citizenship is not English will be required to additionally submit TOEFL scores.
-The minimum acceptable scores are 550 paper-based, 79-80 internet-based, or 213 computer-based.
+Prospective students whose native language of citizenship is not English will be required to additionally submit TOEFL scores. he minimum acceptable scores are:

 Registration Requirement